alaq/learning-clojure-in-public/README.md

 # Learning Clojure in Public

+Note: My challenge is now over, you can read my thoughts on ClojureFam and my advice to new learners [here](./review.md).

 I am challenging myself to learn Clojure in public.
 Starting on July 22nd, 2020 and for the next five weeks I will be learning Clojure in public and you can hold me accountable.
 I am committing the code I am writing to the `./code` folder, and will also write daily posts detailing what I learned and what I did to learn it.

 If you would like to read why I am doing this, read the [introduction](posts/2020-06-18.md).